teapot9/cmkinitramfs/README.rst

  - ``root`` (mandatory): Data identifier for the data to use as new root.

  - ``mountpoints`` (optional): Comma separated list of data identifier to load in addition of rootfs.
-Can be empty.

  - ``keymap`` (optional): Boolean value defining if a keymap should be loaded.
 If set to ``no``, all ``keymap-*`` configurations will be ignored.